A dog eating grass and coughing frantically is mostly instincts. But it could be something more serious, like kennel cough or heartworm.

 This may lead your dog to crave these nutrients and thus eat grass to make up for them.

-Dogs get bored pretty easily, especially when left alone.
-This means that he will develop a destructive behavior every time he feels bored.
-Well, it is the natural response we get from our dogs since they do not understand our language.
+Well, it is our natural response from our dogs since they do not understand our language.

 They enjoy it

-Some dogs graze simply they like it.
-They want to explore without limits, which can lead to a special liking for the plants.
-Dogs that love to graze are driven by natural instincts as well as learned behavior.
+Some dogs graze.
+They like it.
+They want to explore without limits, leading to a particular liking for the plants.
+Dogs that love to feed are driven by instincts and learned behavior.
 For instance,

-This way, you will be sure of a healthy diet to offer your dog.
-You should consider this an important exercise to avoid future issues with obesity and heart failure.
+This way, you will ensure a healthy diet for your dog.
+This is an important exercise to avoid future obesity and heart failure issues.

 Stress and anxiety

 The death of a family member can affect your dog or even introduce a new baby to the household.

 Your dog may also experience fear if you bring a new pet or a giant dog home.
 If you want to adopt a new dog, you should be prepared to deal with anxiety.